Bylaws – Unitarian Universalist Congregation of Sterling

 A Board of Trustees shall administer and manage the business of the congregation.
 The Board shall consist of three of the officers-President, Vice President, and Secretary; not less than two nor more than four adult members at large and may include, as an additional member, one youth (between the ages of 14 and 18) member if available.
-The number of Board members may be increased from time to time as the Congregation may determine.
 Board members are elected at the Annual Congregational Meeting of the congregation by a simple majority.
 The Minister, Director of Religious Education, and President from the previous fiscal year serve as ex-officio, non-voting members.
 To serve on the Board, a person must be a member of the congregation.

 Section 6.2 Terms of Office